cert-ee/cuckoo3/docs/src/installing/vmcloak.md

 ## Downloading an image

-CERT-EE hosts images for VMCloak to download.
+You can download iso files for VMCloak CERT-EE repository with `vmcloak isodownload` command.
-Replace the `--win10x64` with the appropriate option from [Supported sandbox environments](../about/cuckoo.md#supported-sandbox-environments).
+Replace the `--win10x64` with the appropriate option from [Supported sandbox environments](../about/cuckoo.md#supported-sandbox-environments){:target=_blank}.

 You can download the desired image by running: